SoftwareAG/c8y-docs/src/documents/guides/users-guide/administration.html.md

 ![Tenant policy](/guides/users-guide/tenantpolicy.png)

-> **Info**: The options and rules are copied into the tenant.
+>**Info**: The options and rules are copied into the tenant.
 Editing the policy has no effect on tenants that have already been created.

 Click "Tenant policies" in the "Tenants" menu to view all tenant policies available.

 <img src="/guides/users-guide/administration/admin_TenantPolicies.png" alt="Tenant policies" style="max-width: 100%">

-For each tenant policy the name, an optional description and the number of options and retention rules is provided, either in a list or a grid.
+For each tenant policy, the name, an optional description and the number of options and retention rules is provided, either in a list or a grid.

 ### Adding a tenant policy